Craig Ferguson

-Craig Ferguson (born 17 May 1962) is a Scottish comedian, actor, writer, and television host.
-He is best known for hosting the CBS late-night talk show The Late Late Show with Craig Ferguson (2005–2014), for which he won a Peabody Award in 2009 for his interview with South African archbishop Desmond Tutu that year.
-He also hosted the syndicated game show Celebrity Name Game (2014–2017), for which he won two Daytime Emmy Awards, and Join or Die with Craig Ferguson (2016) on History.
-In 2017 he released a six-episode web show with his wife, Megan Wallace Cunningham, titled Couple Thinkers.
+Craig Ferguson (born 17 May 1962) is a Scottish and American actor, comedian, writer and television host.
+He hosted the CBS late-night talk show The Late Late Show with Craig Ferguson (2005–2014), for which he won a Peabody Award for his interview with South African archbishop Desmond Tutu in 2009.

+After leaving The Late Late Show in December 2014, he hosted the syndicated game show Celebrity Name Game (2014–2017), for which he won two Daytime Emmy Awards, and Join or Die with Craig Ferguson (2016) on History.
+In 2017, he released a six-episode web show with his wife, Megan Wallace Cunningham, titled Couple Thinkers.
+In 2021, he hosted The Hustler, a television game show that aired on ABC from 4 January to 23 September 2021.
+In August 2023, Ferguson began broadcasting his own podcast Joy on iHeartMedia.

-After starting his career in the UK with music, comedy, and theatre, Ferguson moved to the U.S., where he appeared in the role of Nigel Wick on the ABC sitcom The Drew Carey Show (1996–2004).
-Ferguson has written three books: Between the Bridge and the River, a novel; American on Purpose, a memoir; and Riding the Elephant: A Memoir of Altercations, Humiliations, Hallucinations & Observations.
+After starting his career in the United Kingdom with music, comedy, and theatre, Ferguson moved to the United States, where he appeared in the role of Nigel Wick on the ABC sitcom The Drew Carey Show (1996–2004).
+Ferguson has written three books: Between the Bridge and the River, a novel; American on Purpose (2009), a memoir; and Riding the Elephant: A Memoir of Altercations, Humiliations, Hallucinations & Observations (2019).
 He holds both British and American citizenship.

-He has written and starred in three films, directing one of them, and has appeared in several others, including several voice-over roles for animations.
-He provided voice work for Gobber in the How to Train Your Dragon film series (2010–2019), Owl in Winnie the Pooh (2011) and Lord Macintosh in Brave (2012).
+He has written and starred in three films, directing one of them, and has appeared in several others.
+In animated film, Ferguson voiced Gobber in the How to Train Your Dragon film series (2010–2019), Owl in Winnie the Pooh (2011), and Lord Macintosh in Brave (2012).